 The butter will give the homemade chocolate sauce a glossy finish.
 In case you don’t have at hand, margarine or cooking oil can be used as alternative.

 The flour gives the thicker consistency to the sauce.
-It can be adjusted depending on how thick you want your homemade chocolate sauce to be.
+It can be adjusted depending on how thick you want your homemade sauce to be to be.
 This can be replaced with corn starch.

 A glossy, chocolatey homemade chocolate sauce to use for pancakes and other desserts